General Principles of Hamiltonian Formulations of the Metric Gravity: Canonical and total Hamiltonians of metric General Relativity

 \section{Canonical and total Hamiltonians of metric General Relativity}

-Now, by applying the Legendre transformation to the known $\Gamma-\Gamma$ Lagrangian $L$, of the metric GR, Eq. (\ref{eq51}), and excluding all space-like field-velocities $g_{mn,0}$ we can derive the explicit formulas for the total and canonical Hamiltonians of the metric gravity.
-Note here that the word `canonical' originated from the Greek word $\kappa \alpha \nu o \nu \iota \kappa o \varsigma$ which means correct, equal, equivalent and true.
-In particular, the total Hamiltonian $H_t$ of the gravitational field in metric gravity derived from the $\Gamma-\Gamma$ Lagrangian ${\cal L}$, Eq. (\ref{eq05}), is written in the form
+Now, by applying the Legendre transformation to the known $\Gamma - \Gamma$ Lagrangian ${\cal L}$, of the metric GR, Eq. (\ref{eq51}), and excluding all space-like field-velocities $g_{mn,0}$ we can derive the explicit formulas for the total and canonical Hamiltonians of the metric GR \cite{Hamlt}.
+In particular, the total Hamiltonian $H_t$ of the gravitational field in metric GR derived from the $\Gamma - \Gamma$ Lagrangian ${\cal L}$, Eq. (\ref{eq05}), is written in the form

-where $\phi^{0\sigma} = \pi^{0\sigma} - \frac{1}{2}\sqrt{-g} B^{\left( \left(0\sigma\right) 0\mid\mu\nu k\right)} g_{\mu\nu,k}$ are the primary constraints, while $g_{0\sigma,0}$ are the corresponding $\sigma$ velocities and $H_C$ is the canonical Hamiltonian of metric GR
+where $\phi^{0\sigma} = \pi^{0\sigma} - \frac{1}{2}\sqrt{-g} B^{\left( \left(0\sigma\right) 0\mid\mu\nu k\right)} g_{\mu\nu,k}$ are the primary constraints, while $g_{0\sigma,0}$ are the corresponding $\sigma-$velocities and $H_C$ is the canonical Hamiltonian of metric GR

 which does not contain any primary constraint $\phi^{0\sigma}$.
 In contrast with $H_C$ the total Hamiltonian $H_t$, Eq. (\ref{eq1}) includes all $d$ primary constraints $\phi^{0\sigma}$, where $\sigma = 0, 1, \ldots, d - 1$.
-It should be emphasized again that these primary constraints arise during our transition from the $\Gamma-\Gamma$ Lagrangian $L$, Eq. (\ref{eq05}), to the Hamiltonians $H_t$ and $H_C$, since the $\Gamma - \Gamma$ Lagrangian $L$ is a linear (not quadratic!) function of all $d$ values $g_{0\sigma,0}$, or $\sigma$ velocities.
-The total and canonical Hamiltonians $H_t$ and $H_C$ are the scalar functions defined in the $d (d + 1)$ dimensional phase space $\Bigl\{ g_{\alpha\beta}, \pi^{\mu\nu} \Bigr\}$, where all components of the metric $g_{\alpha\beta}$ and momentum $\pi^{\mu\nu}$ tensors have been chosen as the basic dynamical variables.
-Such a $d (d + 1)$ dimensional phase space is, in fact, a symplectic space and the corresponding symplectic structure is determined by the Poisson brackets between its basic dynamical variables, i.e., coordinates $g_{\alpha\beta}$ and momenta $\pi^{\mu\nu}$.
+It should be emphasized again that these primary constraints arise during our transition from the $\Gamma - \Gamma$ Lagrangian ${\cal L}$, Eq. (\ref{eq05}), to the Hamiltonians $H_t$ and $H_C$, since the $\Gamma - \Gamma$ Lagrangian ${\cal L}$ is a linear (not quadratic!) function of all $d$ values $g_{0\sigma,0}$, or $\sigma-$velocities.
+The total and canonical Hamiltonians $H_t$ and $H_C$ are the scalar functions defined in the $d (d + 1)-$dimensional phase space $\Bigl\{ g_{\alpha\beta}, \pi^{\mu\nu} \Bigr\}$, where all components of the metric $g_{\alpha\beta}$ and momentum $\pi^{\mu\nu}$ tensors have been chosen as the basic dynamical variables.
+Such a $d (d + 1)-$dimensional phase space is, in fact, a symplectic space and the corresponding symplectic structure is determined by the Poisson brackets between its basic dynamical variables, i.e., coordinates $g_{\alpha\beta}$ and momenta $\pi^{\mu\nu}$.